mindset-dojo/mindset-dojo.github.io/project.md

 ---

-## 🧭 Project Roles
+## 🧭 Project Designations

-Roles are *voluntary* and reviewed periodically to ensure mutual clarity and care.
-Cultivating a role is an opportunity for deeper training and responsibility — **not** a prerequisite for contribution or community engagement.
+Designations are *voluntary* and reviewed periodically to ensure mutual clarity and care.
+Cultivating a designation is an opportunity for deeper training and responsibility — **not** a prerequisite for contribution or community engagement.

 ### ✅ Trusted Committer